Data Visualization

 This diagram provides links that allow users to browse the included items.

-An arc diagram allows you to set the width of the diagram; the height is set automatically by the number of items in the diagram, and the size of the text and spacing.
+You can set the width of the diagram; the height is set automatically by the number of items in the diagram, and the size of the text and spacing.
 Arcs are drawn automatically and can overflow the diagram width if you have a lot of items (and if the arc is being drawn between an item near the beginning and an item near the end of the list).

 You can also set the top and bottom margins, which is the space left above the center of the first item, and below the center of the last item.
 If you set these numbers to "0" you will see text cut off at the top and bottom of the diagram.